+AGENTS.
 HEILMAN & BARNET, Philadelphia.
 BARNET & HELLER, Easton.

-STROUDSBURG IRON AND BRASS FOUNDRY The subscribers take this method to inform the public generally, and Millers and Farmers C M Sedgwick, Miss Hannah F Gould. especially, that they have taken that conven- Foundry and Machine Shop, adjoining Jacob Singmaster's Tannery, and would be thankful for any patronage extended they are prepared to execute all orders in their ming a list unequalled in this country. line of business in the best manner and with MILL GEARING for Flour and other Mills, together with Castmanner.
-Particular care will be taken to employ none but good workmen in the different C W. DeWitt & Brother, have departments of the establishment, and no pains eral satisfaction to those who may favor them BRASS CASTINGS, such as Spindle Steps, Shaft and Gudgeon Boxes, &c. will be made to order.
-Old Copper and Brass taken in exchange at the highest price.
+STROUDSBURG IRON AND BRASS FOUNDRY.

+he public generally, and Millers and Farmers C M Sedgwick, Miss Hannah F Gould. especially, that they have taken that conventhey are prepared to execute all orders in their ming a list unequalled in this country. line of business in the best manner and with despatch.
+They will manufacture manner.
+Particular care will be taken to em- Magazine.

+Foundry and Machine Shop, adjoining Jacob Singmaster's Tannery, and

+MILL GEARING

+BRASS CASTINGS,

+Boxes, &c. will be made to order.
+Old Copper and Brass taken in exchange at the highest er to furnish judicious criticisms, on which readprice.
 Patterns made to order.

-Threshing Machines & Horse Powers of the most approved construction, will be furnished to order at the shortest notice.
-Wrought Iron Mill Work will be done on the most reasonable terms, and Two copies one year, all kinds of smith work.
-Wagon Boxes will always be kept on hand. kept on hand, and an excellent assortment of Plough Castings which they offer for sale to Plough makers.
-HAYPEN & SCHLAUGH.
+Threshing Machines & Horse Powers cations. of the most approved construction, will be furnished to order at the shortest notice.

+Wrought Iron Mill Work will be done on the most reasonable terms, and all kinds of smith work.
+Wagon Boxes will always be kept on hand.

+kept on hand, and an excellent assortment of discount will be made to them.